HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 Intsall LlaMa 2 in M1/M2 chip Mac:
 * [Tutorial: Install a Chat Large Language Model (LLM) on your M1/M2 Mac](https://www.youtube.com/watch?v=rStOK2FfyEY)
 * [How to install LLaMA on Mac (llama.cpp)](https://agi-sphere.com/install-llama-mac/#Step_1_Install_Homebrew)

+Fine-tuning on LlaMa 2:

+* [Youtube - Tutorial on Llama 2 and How to Fine-tune It]: https://www.youtube.com/watch?v=ntJUXgaTJIM
+[[Junling Hu] Youtube -  Tutorial on Llama 2 and How to Fine-tune It](https://www.youtube.com/watch?v=ntJUXgaTJIM)

 ## LangChain